 I’m starving for that to happen again, moreover it just derailed me from wanting to leave that fucking place!

-This was probably the best sex I ever had in a long time, well if it can be called that…
+This was probably the best sex I ever had in a long time, well if it can be called that . . .

-I don’t complain, I’m even pleased at least I got some satisfaction though, but getting back to reality, I’m still trapped here and I didn’t notice I was naked…
+I don’t complain, I’m even pleased at least I got some satisfaction though, but getting back to reality, I’m still trapped here and I didn’t notice I was naked . . .

 This was getting weirder every time, I don’t know exactly when I lose my clothes, but I’m not carrying them anymore.

-It seemed like I just woke up from a trance, as I rubbed my eyes in an attempt of bringing myself back from that wild and uncontrollable experience, I saw the same room this time without any stone in sight and just when I turned my head to the side…
+It seemed like I just woke up from a trance, as I rubbed my eyes in an attempt of bringing myself back from that wild and uncontrollable experience, I saw the same room this time without any stone in sight and just when I turned my head to the side . . .

 The stairs again, going up!

-This was the moment to run!

 I went upstairs as fast as I could, all the way up till I got back to the door facing the kitchen then I realized I still was naked, so I do need a plan to get out of this house.
-I shouldn’t be staying any longer on that place, I was afraid of going back to wherever I was, it contains a malevolent energy that overpowers your will to leave keeping you in a loop, a loop that probably my powers allowed me to escape from.
+I shouldn’t be staying any longer on that place, I was afraid of going back to wherever I was, it contains a malevolent energy that overpowers your will to leave keeping you in a loop, a loop that probably only my powers allowed me to escape from.

 The house had blinds in every window and seemed to have been there for a long time, fortunately one of the rooms had black curtains, so I did what I could to shape something similar to a dress, head to the main door and get the hell out of there.